benashford/redis-async-rs/README.md

 #### Example

-See an [`examples/pubsub.rs`](examples/pubsub.rs).
+See an [`examples/subscribe.rs`](examples/subscribe.rs).
 This will listen on a topic (by default: `test-topic`) and print each message as it arrives.
-To run this example: `cargo run --example pubsub` then in a separate terminal open `redis-cli` to the same server and publish some messages (e.g. `PUBLISH test-topic TESTING`).
+To run this example: `cargo run --example subscribe` then in a separate terminal open `redis-cli` to the same server and publish some messages (e.g. `PUBLISH test-topic TESTING`).

 ## Performance